Skip to content

 An investigational anti-VEGF biologic designed for long-interval dosing without compromising immediacy

 Tarcocimab is our most advanced program.
 We have important learnings from six pivotal studies across four major retinal diseases and maintain our conviction that tarcocimab could be an important medicine.
-With tarcocimab’s signature durability and safety record, as demonstrated in multiple studies, we believe tarcocimab could be differentiated in the market as a longest-acting biologic based on its ABC Platform design.
+With tarcocimab’s signature durability and safety record, as demonstrated in multiple studies, we believe tarcocimab could be differentiated in the market as a longest-acting biologic based on its ABCD Platform design.

 Our objective is to finish the clinical development program and enable the marketing application.
 We intend to do this using the enhanced formulation of conjugated and unconjugated forms that we believe balances towards durability without compromising immediacy.